largest lake in india

 Largest Lake in India: Economic and Ecological Significance

-Below are the concise ecological and economic significances of some of Largest Lake in India:
+Below are the concise ecological and economic significances of some of the Largest lake in India:

 • Vembanad Lake, Kerala